top of page

 · Surface finishes: Composed of urethanes and polyurethanes, these popular finishes are durable and water resistant.

 · Wax finishes: Wax finish soaks into wood and creates a protective seal.
-When cleaning floors with wax finish, use cleaning supplies specifically designed for the purpose.
+When cleaning floors with a wax finish, use cleaning supplies specifically designed for the purpose.

 Summary